elephantscale/es-training-new/search-common/slides/InvertedIndex.md

       - Retrieve its postings.
     - Locate **Caesar** in the Dictionary;
       - Retrieve its postings.
-    - “Merge” the two postings (intersect the document sets):
+    - "Merge" the two postings (intersect the document sets):
   * 128
   * 34
   * **Brutus**